KWQC-TV: KWQC radio content

 KWQC has news and weather updates broadcast for iHeartMedia's Quad Cities stations, among them KMXG, WLLR-FM, and its former sister station WOC (AM).
-The news updates are mostly heard in the morning, from Quad Cities Today anchor David Nelson and Morgan Ottier.
-KMXG morning personalities McFadden & Evans also present the entertainment-themed "Showbiz Buzz" segment daily during KWQC-TV6 News at 4.
+The news updates are mostly heard in the morning, from Quad Cities Today anchors Dustin Nolan and Jenna Jackson.
+KMXG morning personalities McFadden & Evans also present the entertainment-themed "Showbiz Buzz" segment daily during KWQC-TV 6 News at 4.

-The audio of the Monday through Friday 5:00 p.m.
-News is rebroadcast on WOC 1420 at 5:30 p.m.
+The audio of the Monday through Friday 5 p.m. newscast is rebroadcast on WOC 1420 at 5:30 p.m.

 KWQC/KLJB partnership

-On September 29, 2012, KWQC announced they would be partnering with Fox affiliate KLJB to produce a 9:00 p.m. newscast starting New Year's Eve and planned to expand the news staff to accommodate the move.
+On September 29, 2012, KWQC announced they would be partnering with Fox affiliate KLJB to produce a 9 p.m. newscast starting New Year's Eve and planned to expand the news staff to accommodate the move.
 The fate of this partnership was unknown with the June 2014 announcement that KLJB would be purchased by Marshall Broadcasting Group; competitor station WHBF from Citadel Communications was acquired by Nexstar Broadcasting Group, which universally operates Marshall Broadcasting Group stations through LMA and JSA agreements.
 On December 30, 2015, KWQC announced that its contract to produce KLJB's newscast had expired and that KLJB chose not to renew it.
 On December 31, 2015, WHBF took over production of KLJB's Fox 18 News at Nine and expanded the newscast to a full hour.
 Nearly 13 months earlier, the sale of KLJB to Marshall Broadcasting Group was completed, and Nexstar (which already owned WHBF and KGCW at the time) entered into its existing SSA with KLJB.

 Ratings

-KWQC has been the ratings leader in the Quad Cities for most of its history.
+Channel 6 has been the ratings leader in the Quad Cities for most of its history.
+The station's various owners have always poured significant resources into its news operation, resulting in a higher-quality product than would normally be the case for what has always been a small-to-medium market.

 It briefly lost the lead to WHBF in the mid-1970s but regained it in 1980, and its newscasts have been the highest-rated in the market ever since.
+It was especially dominant when it was still co-owned with WOC radio; the two stations combined to cover the Quad Cities like no one else could.

 According to the Des Moines Register in the November 2007 books, KWQC had the third highest-rated newscast among all stations in the top 100 media markets.
 In 2015, KWQC's newscasts remained number one in total viewers in every time slot.
 As of 2013–2014, Nielsen's DMA rank for the Quad Cities was 100.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: